MerinS/PipelinedMIPS/README.md

 # PipelinedMIPS
-Simulator for a pipelined processor that draws upon Tomasulo’s algorithm and scoreboarding
+Simulator for a pipelined processor that draws upon Tomasulo’s algorithm and scoreboarding.

+Built for Computer Architecture - CDA 5155: Fall 2017 at the University of Florida

 Compiling and running the code: